foucodian/deep_learning/README.md

 a image recognition project.

 1. Project Proposal - Complete.
-2. References - In progress.
+2. References - Complete.
-3. Project Development - No progress.
+3. Project Development - In progress.
-4. Functional Requirements - In progress.
+4. Functional Requirements - Complete.

 Challenges: many of the algorithms used in image recognition appear to be plumbing techniques.